kanthoney/odata-client/README.md

 # odata-client

-A promise based client library for accessing odata resources using node
+A client library for accessing odata resources using node.
+HTTP queries return a promise.

 ## Installation